Recent Advances in Deep Learning Based Dialogue Systems: A Systematic Survey: Open-Domain Dialogue Systems

-~\cite{zhang2020balancing} studied the topic-aware chatbot in counseling conversations.
+In some applications of certain scenarios the conversation topic is essential, and these are where the topic-aware dialogue agents can be applied to.~\cite{zhang2020balancing} studied the topic-aware chatbot in counseling conversations.
 In counseling conversations, the agent led the dialogue topic by deciding between empathetically addressing a situation within the current range and moving on to a new target resolution. \cite{cao2019observing} studied chatbots in the psychotherapy treatment area and built a topic prediction model to forecast the behavior codes for upcoming conversations, thus guiding the dialogue.